richgel999/ufo_data/bin/anon_pdf.md

 **(PUBLIC DOMAIN)** - 20 May 1985 — BDM Intl’s McLean Secure Facility hosts the “Advance Theoretical Physics Conference,” under DOE supervision, to determine if UAP evidence supports an R&D program, to collect new data and obtain “direct contact” between the group and UAP occupants.
 The meetings are classified using DOE controls: Top Secret/Restricted Data Sigmas as Required.
 Leaked meeting notes write that security for the group be “totally legal.”
-Astronomer Jacques Vallee writes that alleged participants were from Los Alamos National Laboratory, CIA, NSA, INSCOM, McDonnell Douglas, BDM, Lockheed and OUSD(R&E).
+Astronomer Jacques Vallée writes that alleged participants were from Los Alamos National Laboratory, CIA, NSA, INSCOM, McDonnell Douglas, BDM, Lockheed and OUSD(R&E).
 To this date, DOE has not released any records of these meetings through FOIA to the American public, nor did it provide any information to the GAO report requested by Rep. Steven Schiff in 1995.

 *   [https://ufos-scientificresearch.blogspot.com/2019/06/the-advanced-theoretical-physics.html](https://ufos-scientificresearch.blogspot.com/2019/06/the-advanced-theoretical-physics.html)
 *   [https://www.blueblurrylines.com/2019/03/the-us-governments-cash-landrum-ufo_7.html](https://www.blueblurrylines.com/2019/03/the-us-governments-cash-landrum-ufo_7.html)